-This safeguarding policy and procedure apply to all individuals involved in Braintree Area u3a, including the committee, group leaders and members, and to all concerns about the safety and wellbeing of members taking part in u3a activities and in the wider community.
+This safeguarding policy and procedure apply to all individuals involved in u3a, including the committee, group leaders and members, and to all concerns about the safety and wellbeing of members taking part in u3a activities and in the wider community.

-2.3 Safeguarding Commitments
+Safeguarding Commitments

-In order to implement this policy, Braintree Area u3a. will ensure that all members will be aware of the safeguarding procedures and know who to contact if they have a concern relating to the welfare or wellbeing of an adult.
+In order to implement this policy, u3a. will ensure that all members will be aware of the safeguarding procedures and know who to contact if they have a concern relating to the welfare or wellbeing of an adult.

-Braintree Area u3a committee has a duty of care to its members, is committed to upholding this safeguarding policy in order to protect its members.
+u3a committee has a duty of care to its members, is committed to upholding this safeguarding policy in order to protect its members.

-Braintree Area u3a recognises that some people are potentially at risk of abuse and neglect.
-Where abuse or neglect is suspected Braintree Area u3a will aim to respond in a prompt and efficient manner to any situation where there is a risk of or perceived risk of harm
+u3a recognises that some people are potentially at risk of abuse and neglect.
+Where abuse or neglect is suspected u3a will aim to respond in a prompt and efficient manner to any situation where there is a risk of or perceived risk of harm.

-Braintree Area u3a does not hold any statutory authority.
+u3a does not hold any statutory authority.
 Matters of concern will be reported to the relevant safeguarding authorities and charity regulatory authorities, as appropriate.
 This may include the local authority, the local multi-agency safeguarding hub (MASH), or the police in an emergency.

-Where there are concerns for a member's wellbeing or safety, Braintree Area u3a committee will complete a safeguarding risk assessment, seek advice and support from the Trust where necessary, and will contact the relevant statutory authorities as needed.
-It is not appropriate for Braintree Area u3a to take the lead role in any Safeguarding Enquiry (under Section 42 of the Care Act 2014 (England and Wales).
+Where there are concerns for a member's wellbeing or safety, u3a committee will complete a safeguarding risk assessment, seek advice and support from the Trust where necessary, and will contact the relevant statutory authorities as needed.
+It is not appropriate for u3a to take the lead role in any Safeguarding Enquiry (under Section 42 of the Care Act 2014 (England and Wales)/ section 4 of the Adult Support and Protection (Scotland) Act 2007/ according to the Northern Ireland Charity Commission guidelines) [delete as appropriate].

-Braintree Area u3a recognises that there are various forms of abuse which can be perpetrated by volunteers, members, relatives, friends, and neighbours.
-Braintree Area u3a will not condone nor tolerate any form of abuse or neglect and believes that all people should be able and, where necessary, enabled to live in an environment which is safe and free from harm.

-Braintree Area u3a will put the well-being of those at risk of harm first, and they will be actively supported to communicate their views and the outcomes they want to achieve.
+u3a recognises that there are various forms of abuse which can be perpetrated by volunteers, members, relatives, friends, and neighbours. u3a will not condone nor tolerate any form of abuse or neglect and believes that all people should be able and, where necessary, enabled to live in an u3a will put the well-being of those at risk of harm first, and they will be actively supported to communicate their views and the outcomes they want to achieve.
 Those views and wishes will be respected and supported unless there are overriding reasons not to.
 Any actions taken will respect the rights and dignity of all those involved and be proportionate to the risk of harm.